davea42/libdwarf-code/README.md

 The later versions add a
 `_a_` (or `_b_` or `_c_` or `_d_`)
 to the end of the function name.
-In nearly all cases the libdwarf-0.2.0 interface was already available in libdwarf-20210528 along with older interfaces that only worked with earlier DWARF.
+In most cases the libdwarf-0.3.1 interface was already available in libdwarf-20210528 along with older interfaces that only worked with earlier DWARF.